Wingz003/Luigis-Employee-Management/README.md

 # Description
-This is a Team Profile Generator for the SMU coding bootcamp.
-This is a team building application that guides you through a series of prompts using inquirer to generate a team.
+This is a data management system that allows you to view, filter and manipulate data in a sql database by the use of Inquirer scripts.

 [![Watch the video](video/TeamBuilder.gif)